antonio-petricca/buddy-linux/README.md

 - You can host your loopback device files on any partition type, not only on NTFS ones.
 - Loopback device files partecipate to a [LVM](https://wiki.archlinux.org/index.php/LVM) physical volume cluster, so after a successfully installation, you can increase your logical volume size as you need (by booting with any Linux Live Distribution to extend it).
 - [Dracut](https://dracut.wiki.kernel.org/index.php/Main_Page) can be choosen (it is the default one) as _initramfs_ infrastructure.
 By its implementation of the [Systemd Shutdown process](https://www.systutorials.com/docs/linux/man/8-dracut-shutdown/) the loopback devices are safely released without any data loss.
-- Your OS can be upgraded to all future distributions (Wuby were pinned on a not upgradable Ubuntu release).
+- Your OS can be upgraded to all future distributions (Wubi were pinned on a not upgradable Ubuntu release).

+### CONs

+- A bit of Linux knowledge is required to follow instructions.

 ### CONs